DavidT3/XGA/README.md

 ## XGA assumes that all your XMM obsid folders live in the same directory

 ## XGA assumes that region files are in a DS9 format

+## Made a design decision that XGA will expect region files in the XCS format
+* DS9 standard
+* With XCS colours - green = extended, red = point etc.